 - It is best to use Russet potatoes or Yukon potatoes or a combination of both.
 They are both considered best for making mashed potatoes

 - Peel the skin off the potatoes before boiling.
 This will save you time and is healthier as the skin can be a bit muddy at times.

 - Cut the potatoes into evenly sized pieces for quick and even cooking.
 Smaller cut sized potatoes will cook faster.

 - Do not overcook the potatoes.
 We are not making potato soup.
 It’s simple!

 - Season the water!
 Potatoes and pasta are the same.
 They need to be seasoned while they are cooking.

 What makes mashed potatoes smooth and creamy

 Four ingredients will make your mashed potatoes recipe creamy.
 They are heavy cream or whole milk, butter, sour cream, and cream cheese.

 Not too many people will use cream cheese because of the fat content.
-This particular ingredient will not only make the potatoes creamy, but it will also add a flavor.
-Cream cheese will also make the potatoes silky and smooth as well as sour cream.
+This particular ingredient will not only make the potatoes creamy, but it will also add flavor.
+Cream cheese will also make the potatoes silky and smooth, as well as sour cream.